Skip to Content

 Alexandria, VA 22314-3318

-Cancellation requests must be sent to AMGA in writing by Wednesday, January 7, 2026, to receive a refund less a $100 processing fee.
-Requests received after January 7, 2026, AMGA will review on a case-by-case basis.
+Cancellation requests must be sent to AMGA in writing by Tuesday, June 30, 2026, to receive a refund less a $100 processing fee.
+Requests received after June 30, 2026, will be reviewed on a case-by-case basis.

 Hotel and Meeting Venue

-Our meeting location is about 30 minutes away from Savannah/Hilton Head International Airport (SAV).
+Our meeting location is about 30 minutes away from Denver International Airport (DEN).
 To make your travel experience as smooth as possible, AMGA provides complimentary transportation between the airport and hotel.
-After you book your flight, please submit your itinerary to AMGA via this link by Friday, January 2, 2026.
+After you book your flight, please submit your itinerary to AMGA via this link by Friday, June 26, 2026.
 If you have any questions, please contact Adam Powers at apowers@amga.org or (703) 838-0033 ext.
 342.

 Dress is business casual.
 Please be advised that meeting rooms may be air-conditioned; a sweater or jacket is recommended for your comfort.
 Depending on the weather, some networking or meal functions may take place outdoors, so please plan accordingly.
 More information will be shared with attendees ahead of the meeting.